rnaimehaom/cPEPmatch/README.md

 # cPEPmatch

 cPEPmatch is computational approach to rationally design cyclic peptides that potentially bind at desired regions of the interface of protein-protein complexes.
-The methodology is based on comparing the protein backbone structure of short peptide segments (epitopes) at the protein-protein interface with a collection of cyclic peptide backbone structures.
+The methodology is based on comparing the protein backbone structure of short peptide segments at the protein-protein interface with a collection of cyclic peptide backbone structures.
 A cyclic peptide that matches the backbone structure of the segment is used as a template for a binder by adapting the amino acid side chains to the side chains found in the target complex.

 Created by Brianda L. Santini - Physics Department T38, Technical University of Munich, Garching, Germany